TyBrooks/ci-ui-standalone/README.md

-	stylesheets/					--> All app styling should go here include/						--> All third party sass and css goes here. modules/						--> Module specific sass goes here. app.js                --> main application module; all dependency modules listed here index.html            --> app layout file (the main html template file of the app) index-async.html      --> just like index.html, but loads js files asynchronously
+	stylesheets/					--> All app styling should go here include/						--> All third party sass and css goes here. modules/						--> Module specific sass goes here. app.scss            --> if you add sass into include or modules, make sure to @import it here app.js                --> main application module; all dependency modules listed here index.html            --> app layout file (the main html template file of the app) index-async.html      --> just like index.html, but loads js files asynchronously